Lebowski89/blog/content/roles.md

   - Role 2 - Prepares and deploys Doplarr and Jellyseerr
   - Role 3 - Prepares and deploys Radarr Prometheus exporter

-In the above example, all three roles will require Radarr's service name, port, location and api (in group_vars/vault).
-Rather than defining these multiple times, it is defined once in group_vars.
+In the above example, all three roles will require Radarr's service name, port, location and api.
+Rather than defining these multiple times, they're defined once in group_vars.

 Remember: The benefit of defaults variables, aside from sharing information between roles, is to have the ability to quickly change their value and have it represented throughout all roles/tasks that use it.